deliteser112/eclipse-platform-releng-buildtools/gradle/README.md

 Dependencies are mostly the same as in Bazel, with a few exceptions:

-*   org.slf4j:slf4j-simple is added to provide a logging implementation in tests.
-Bazel does not need this.
 *   com.googlecode.java-diff-utils:diffutils is not included.
 Bazel needs it for Truth's equality check, but Gradle works fine without it.
 *   jaxb 2.2.11 is used instead of 2.3 in Bazel, since the latter breaks the